cjjulius/InventoryManager/README.md

 <h3><i>Step 1</i>: Set up your Repository Server</h3>

-The repository server is where you are going to stored the data after you have pulled it from your instances.
+The repository server is where you are going to store the data after you have pulled it from your instances.
 It can be the same server as your CMS or something else entirely.
 This guide assumes that you are using a CMS and the DBAdmin database.
 If not, then you'll need to use the correct switches and change the scripts to point to your Server\Instance.Database.

  On your Repository Server, run the following script: